-“Sometimes the most spiritual thing you can do is get a good night’s rest.” – heard at a pastors’ meeting this week
+“Sometimes the most spiritual thing you can do is get a good night’s rest.” – overheard at a pastors’ meeting

 I don’t often think of sleep as a spiritual practice since it most often seems to play a supporting role to other things.
 So if I get a good night’s sleep, I can reflect on Scripture with a clearer mind.
 If I’m well rested, I’m more able to exercise patience and the other fruit of the Spirit.
 I have more energy for both contemplation and action.
 Getting enough rest prepares me for these other things, and I tend to think of it as background to the foreground of spiritual practice, as more physical than spiritual.